jefersongiovani/IDGenerator/README.md

-Simple and Extensible ID Generator
+Simple and Extendable ID Generator
 ==================================

 This generator creates different patterns of ID for use when you need more than sequential Ids, and when a Guid does not fulfil your use cases.